 New Manual Pedestal Tracking Solution for Virtual Studios

-It has an ergonomically assisted lifting column and a convenient doorway width.
-Precision encoders are integrated into the wheels and column, providing precise real time digital electronic positioning over the floor and during elevation, according to Vinten Rademec.
+The Quattro SE has an ergonomically assisted lifting column and a convenient doorway width.
+Precision encoders are integrated into the wheels and column, providing precise real-time digital electronic positioning over the floor and during elevation, according to Vinten Radamec.

-The company also developed an algorithm that uses motion data from seven encoders to provide an error correction estimate, which negates the impact of “scrubbing” (wheel dragging).
-The company indicated that this innovation delivers much improved accuracy.
+The company also developed an algorithm that uses motion data from seven encoders to provide an error correction estimate, which negates the impact of "scrubbing" (wheel dragging).
+The company indicated that this design improves accuracy.

 Two electronics modules, a base processor, and a head processor together deliver more accurate position data for all axes.
 The Quattro SE also has a PDA, which provides the configuration and operational user interface that gives useful positional feedback and calibration data plus a simpler virtual studio setup.

 Output from the pedestal is integrated with position feedback from the 950E and 250E head and lens into a single clocked channel to the rendering system of a virtual software image generator.